CityofPittsburgh/react-typescript-boilerplate/README.md

 ## Design
 Frameworks and languages aside, there were two primary design choices that went into this boilerplate:
 1. A config-free build.
 Because I hate Webpack, and Webpack hates me.
-2. An auth module that can authenticate any City of Pittsburgh employee through an open, web-based protocol.
+2. An authentication service that can authenticate any City of Pittsburgh employee through an open, web-based protocol.

 The product?
 A [CRA](https://github.com/facebook/create-react-app) served up from [node](https://nodejs.org/en/) with a [passport](http://www.passportjs.org/) config via [Outlook](http://www.passportjs.org/packages/passport-outlook/), the City's email service provider.
 Plus [redux](https://redux.js.org/), because state management is sick.
 Plus [typescript](https://www.typescriptlang.org/), because type safety and polymorphism are also sick.